o4oren/Ad-Hoc-Email-Server/README.md

 * emailDeleteAge - The age in seconds above which emails will be deleted
 * allowedDomains - An array of allowed email domains.
 These domains will be allowed by the server as RCPT TO: entries.
 This also makes the server not act as an open relay.
 Format: ["my.domain.com", "my.second-domain.com"]
 * customText - html string that will replace the default text in the landing page
+* mongoConnectUrl - the mongodb connect url in the form of "mongodb://localhost:27017/ahem"

 ### API